 - Style matters.
 Some 1800 players are tactical whirlwinds; others are positional grinders.
 Their PGNs will look different even at the same rating.

-For a reliable estimate, analyse 3–5 games from the same player, not just one.
+For a reliable estimate, analyse 3β5 games from the same player, not just one.
 The PGN can't lie about the moves, but a single game can be an outlier.

 Start Guessing Elo from PGN Like a Coach

 And if you want to train this skill further, try FireChess's Guess the Elo dungeon mode where you see a position and guess the rating from the visual board alone.
 Between the PGN method and the visual method, you'll develop a rating eye that most club players never build.
+Head over to the Guess the Elo chess guide for a deeper dive into the visual side of rating estimation.